mfumagalli/ImaGene/README.md

 # ImaGene

-**ImaGene** implements a supervised machine learning algorithm to predict natural selection and estimate selection coefficients from population genomic data.
+**ImaGene** is a supervised machine learning algorithm to predict natural selection and estimate selection coefficients from population genomic data.
-It can be used to estimate any parameter of interest from an evolutionary model.
+It can be used to estimate any parameter of interest from an evolutionary population genetics model.

 **ImaGene** implements a convolutional neural network (CNN) which takes as input haplotypes of a _locus_ of interest for a population.
-It outputs confusion matrices as well as point estimates of the selection coefficient (or any parameter of interst) along with its posterior distribution and various metrics of confidence.
+It outputs confusion matrices as well as point estimates of the selection coefficient (or any parameter of interest) along with its posterior distribution and various metrics of confidence.

 ### Citation